rticommunity/rtiperftest/srcDoc/examples.rst

 Using Custom Types
 ------------------

-The Custom Types feature allows the use of customized types instead of the one provided by RTI Perftest.
-It is designed in a way in which the number of changes in the code and configuration files is minimal.
+The Custom Types feature allows you to use your own customized types instead of the one provided by *RTI Perftest*.
+It is designed in such a way that the number of changes in the code and configuration files is minimal.

-Briefly, the necesary steps that you need to use your type in *RTI Perftest* are:
+Briefly, the steps you need to perform to use your custom type in *RTI Perftest* are as follows:

 -  Copy your IDL files into `~/rtiperftest/srcIdl/custom/`
 -  Implement the API custom type functions of customtype.cxx
--  Run the build script with the command line paramiter ``--customType <type>``
+-  Run the build script with the command-line paramiter ``--customType <type>``
--  Now, you can run *RTI Perftest* as usual.
+-  Run *RTI Perftest* as usual.

 Full example using Custom Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~